Althea (song)

 "Althea" is a song by the Grateful Dead, with lyrics written by Robert Hunter and music by Jerry Garcia.
 It first appeared as the third track on the band's 1980 studio album Go to Heaven.
 Along with "Alabama Getaway", it is one of only two Garcia–Hunter compositions on the album.

 The song was first performed live on August 4, 1979, at the Oakland Civic Auditorium in Oakland, California.
 "Althea" would hold a steady place in the band's repertoire, being played consistently from its debut to the band's final days in 1995, with its final performance occurring at the band's penultimate show on July 8, 1995, at Soldier Field in Chicago, Illinois.

-When performed in concert, the song almost exclusively appeared in the first set.
-It was performed over 270 times by the Grateful Dead.
+The song was performed over 270 times by the Grateful Dead.
 "Althea" has been performed by several Grateful Dead offshoots, including Dead & Company, RatDog, and Phil Lesh and Friends.

 Background

 Several lines in the song reference William Shakespeare's tragedy Hamlet.
 Namely, the lines, "You may be a clown in the burying ground", "You may be the fate of Ophelia", and "Perchance to dream".
 The latter phrase is famously featured in the "To be, or not to be" soliloquy spoken by Hamlet in the tragedy's third act.

 In a 2015 interview with Rolling Stone, Hunter was asked by David Browne if "Althea" was written about Garcia, to which Hunter promptly answered that it was not.
 When asked further about certain lines in the song that seem to reference Garcia's worsening drug usage — like "ain't nobody messing with you but you / but your friends are getting most concerned" — Hunter replied, You know, people think I have a lot more intention at what I do because it sounds very focused and intentional.
 Sometimes I just write the next line that occurs to me, and then I stand back and look at it and say, "This looks like it works."
 But that does kind of sound like a message to him.
 There were other people messing with him.